dizgraham/gowestyoungclyde/index.md

   - Idaho: this is the only state with an active ban on cannibalism, even with consent.
   - Nevada: no throwing objects from a chairlift, so keep those beads and you-know-what-else on your body.
 - And now we're in CALIFORNIA!
-  - will try to get some better pics of the sierras, but here's an early one
+  - will try to get some better pics of the Sierras, but here's an early one:
 ![image](https://user-images.githubusercontent.com/70125813/125176357-99142180-e187-11eb-95c8-b558f674c7bf.jpeg)
 - Graham's CA legal considerations:
   - no eating frogs if you have first used them, or possessed them for use, in a frog-jumping competition